aouriarte/aouriarte/README.md

 </div>

 ¡Welcome to my profile!
 I'm 21 years old.
-I'm a person who is very interested in the progress of technology, 🚀 but I'm new to programming, so I like to share what I know, and above all learn from others. 🫱🏼‍🫲🏼 <br/>
+I'm a person who is very interested in the progress of technology, so I like to share what I know and learn from others. 🫱🏼‍🫲🏼 <br/>
-I am constantly learning and practicing as I seek to create solutions to problems that may arise. <br/>
+I'm constantly learning and practicing as I seek to create solutions to problems that may arise. <br/>
-My goal is to improve myself in all aspects of my life, striving to provide the best of myself every day.
-Both in the work aspect and the personal aspect. 🎯
+My goal is to improve myself in all aspects of my life, striving to provide the best of myself every day! 🎯

 ⭐ You can see my [portfolio](https://artedev.vercel.app).

 ## 🙋🏻‍♂️ About Me

 * 🌍  I'm based in Lima, Peru.
-* 🧠  I'm currently learning Next.js.
+* 🧠  I'm currently learning PHP.
 * 🤝  I'm open to collaborating on web applications.
-* ⚡  Also I'm graphic designer! 🎨
+* ⚡  Also I'm Graphic Designer! 🎨

 📚 I graduated of [HENRY](https://www.soyhenry.com).
 A bootcamp of +800 hours. <br/>